hovven/MVVMCleanArchitectureRxSwift/README.md

 # MVVMCleanArchitecture
 Template iOS app using Clean Architecture and MVVM in RxSwift.
-Includes DIContainer, FlowCoordinator And DTO
+Inspired from https://github.com/kudoleh/iOS-Clean-Architecture-MVVM#architecture-concepts-used-here

 # Layers